LittleBigRefresh/Docs/topics/patching/get-url.md

        valid_lft forever preferred_lft forever
 ```

 You are looking for your IPv4 address of your main network adapter.
 In my case, it's `enp5s0` as I am on ethernet.
-It can also be `wlan0` if you are on WiFi.
+It can also be `wlan0` if you are on Wi-Fi.
 The IP address will be listed next to the `inet` text, in my case `10.0.0.100`.
 Ignore the `/24` part - that is not relevant.

 ## Constructing the URL